Rabbi Akiva: Marriage

-According to the Talmud, Akiva was a shepherd for Ben Kalba Sabu'a when the latter's daughter noticed his modesty and fine character traits.
+According to the Talmud, Akiva was a shepherd for Ben Kalba Sabuaʿ when the latter's daughter noticed his modesty and fine character traits.
 She offered to marry him if he would agree to begin studying Torah, as at the time he was 40 years old and illiterate.
 When her father found out she was secretly betrothed to an unlearned man, he was furious.
 He drove his daughter out of his house, swearing that he would never help her while Akiva remained her husband.
 Akiva and his wife lived in such poverty that they used straw for their bed.
-The Talmud relates that once Elijah the prophet assumed the guise of a poor man and came to their door to beg some straw for a bed for his wife after she had given birth.
+The Talmud relates that once Elijah the prophet assumed the guise of a poor man and came to their door to beg for some straw for a bed for his wife after she had given birth.
 When Akiva and his wife saw that there were people even poorer than they, Rachel said to him, "Go, and become a scholar".

 By agreement with his wife, Akiva spent twelve years away from home, pursuing his studies.
 He would make a living by cutting wood from the forest, selling half for his wife's and children's wellbeing, and using the other half for keeping a fire burning at night to keep himself warm and to provide light thereby for his own studies.
-Returning at the end of twelve years accompanied by 12,000 disciples, on the point of entering his home he overheard his wife say to a neighbour who was critical of his long absence: "If I had my wish, he should stay another twelve years at the academy."
+Returning at the end of twelve years accompanied by 12,000 disciples, at the point of entering his home he overheard his wife say to a neighbour who was critical of his long absence: "If I had my wish, he should stay another twelve years at the academy."
 Without crossing the threshold, Akiva went back to the academy.
 He returned twelve years later escorted by 24,000 disciples.
 When his wife went out to greet him, some of his students, not knowing who she was, sought to restrain her.
 But Akiva exclaimed, "Let her alone; for what is mine and yours, is hers" (she deserves the credit for our Torah study).
-Not knowing who he was, Ben Kalba Sabu'a also approached Akiva and asked him for help annulling his vow to disown his daughter and her husband.
+Not knowing who he was, Ben Kalba Sabuaʿ also approached Akiva and asked him for help annulling his vow to disown his daughter and her husband.
 Akiva asked him, "Would you have made your vow if you had known that he would become a great scholar?"
-Ben Kalba Sabu'a replied, "Had I known that he would learn even one chapter or one single halakha, [I would not have made the vow]".
+Ben Kalba Sabuaʿ replied, "Had I known that he would learn even one chapter or one single Halakha, [I would not have made the vow]".
 Akiva said to him, "I am that man".
-Ben Kalba Sabu'a fell at Akiva's feet and gave him half his wealth.
+Ben Kalba Sabuaʿ fell at Akiva's feet and gave him half his wealth.

 According to another source, Akiva saw that at some future time he would take in marriage the wife of Turnus Rufus (his executioner, also known as Quintus Tineius Rufus) after she converted to Judaism, for which reason he spat on the ground (for having come from a fetid drop), smiled (at her conversion) and wept (at such beauty eventually rotting in the dust after death).
 The motive behind this marriage is not given.